MdGolam-Kibria/SocialMediaChatApplication/README.md

 - add post ,,,user can post a status with image and without image like FACEBOOK
 - implement post date and time.
 -add user email in this post page i mean current user email.
+- show all user post with image and without image with set like,comment,share option.
 - update profile  features using UI.<br/>